vguzman812/AirMap/README.md

 - Give the user the ability to filter the planes shown.
 - Look at having the pins being a separate layer so the size can change depending on the zoom level.
 This would give users a more visually pleasant and responsive map.
 - Check if calling the API based on currently observed geographic boundaries helps performance.
-  - Check if loading only currently observable pins helps with performance
+  - Check if loading only currently observable pins helps with performance.
+- Add layers to the map to allow filtering based on different parameters as well as legends.

 ## License